 Week 6 of the Counting of the Omer - A Reflective Study

 In the 6th week of the Omer Count things are beginning to shift.
-I am not sure about you but after 40 days of counting and reflection I am far more aware of the state of my heart than I have been in a while.
+I am not sure about you but after almost 40 days of counting and reflection I am far more aware of the state of my heart than I have been in a while.
 It is something we should expect when we count with intention.
-Could this be why Father had us count to begin with - to take stock of each day and to consider the state of our garments before we entered into His presence?
+Could this be why HaShem had us count to begin with?
+To take stock of each day and to consider the state of our garments before we entered into His presence?
 Like the preparation time for a Bride on her big day, our Heavenly Father gives us this time to prepare our hearts, to wash off all the grime and to stand before Him pure and spotless, without blemish and with a deep and ever increasing reverence for our Heavenly Groom.

 Our reflection continues as we count 7 days for 7 weeks.

 Day 6 – Man and Beast are created, woman is fashioned from the flesh of man.